-Several of the coloring methods in the graphics form are used to color a range of values, as compared to a list of names.
-The actual coloring is determined by the color scale [§5.2.4].
+Several of the coloring methods in the graphics form (e.g., Beta, Index, Position) are used to color a range of values, as opposed to a list of names.
+The actual coloring is determined by the color scale $[\S 5.2.4]$.